 What Is Justin Thomas' Net Worth?

-How much is the multiple-time Major winner worth?
+How much is the two-time Major winner worth?
 Here, we take a look

 Thomas in action at the 2023 Sentry Tournament of Champions

-In terms of total net worth, it has been reported that this number is around the $50m mark for the Kentucky native.
-This makes him one of the biggest earning golfers out there as well as one of the most successful.
+In terms of total net worth, it has been reported that this number is around the $60 million mark for the Kentucky native.

 As you would expect, the American has a number of big sponsors, which includes the likes of Titleist and Footjoy, manufacturers who have been with the American more-or-less since he turned professional.